BANKEX/asset-toolkit/ISAO/README.md

 ###### DISTRIBTUTION STATE

-In the DISTRIBUTION state investors should transfer tokens they bought from the ISAO contract to they own wallets.
-They can do it either:
+In the DISTRIBUTION state investors should transfer tokens they bought from the ISAO contract to their own wallets.
+They can do it by:

-- By calling a payable function on the contact.
+- Calling a payable function on the contact.
 In that case, all the tokens will be transferred to the caller account.
 If caller pay any ETH with transaction ISAO contract return it;
-- By calling `releaseToken` function.
+- Calling `releaseToken` function.
 In that case, a caller should specify a number of tokens that he wants to transfer to his account.

 Administrator or paybot can force distribution by transfer tokens to the owners, they can do that by calling `releaseTokenForce ` method.